 Published Date: Dec 4, 2018

-Highlighting the government’s role in promoting cross regional energy transfer and inter-regional trade, Umar said channelisation of non-political forums to build political space for policy making is required for an effective cooperation among South Asian states.
+Highlighting the government’s role in promoting cross regional energy transfer and inter-regional trade, Asad Umer said channelization of non-political forums to build political space for policy making is required for an effective cooperation among South Asian states.